silvabrian/tech-talk-rmarkdown/presentation/R Markdown.md

 - Reports are self contained, so they are quite portable

 The Bad
-- R Notebooks are useful, but still lag behind IPhython/Jupyter
+- R Notebooks are useful, but still lag behind IPython/Jupyter
 - Depending on the type of file you want to create, markdown will act differently (HTML vs. PDF vs. Word)

+Bonus Example: Presentations
+===
+incremental: true

+Let's go through an example of how you might use R Markdown for presentations.
+Open up the file [R Markdown.Rpres](R Markdown.Rpres).

+Key Takeaways
+- Again, slight differences in syntax
+- Probably not as easy as just making slides in PowerPoint
+- Could be useful if presentations need to be automatically generated